TASelwyn/C-Engineering-Bot/README.md

 - **`beg`**
   Pretend to be a beggar and get some cash.
 - **`rich`**
-  Sees the leaderboard of richest people on the server.
+  Sees the leaderboard of the richest people on the server.
 - **`rob`**
   Attempts to rob the mentioned user.
 - **`deposit`**